 Neither side could consistently provide supplies for their soldiers, so it was not uncommon, though officially forbidden, for common soldiers to trade with the enemy.
 Confederate soldiers prized northern newspapers and coffee.
 Northerners were glad to exchange these for southern tobacco.
 Supply shortages and poor sanitation were synonymous with Civil War armies.
 The close proximity of thousands of men bred disease.
 Lice were soldiers’ daily companions.

 Music was popular among the soldiers of both armies, creating a diversion from the boredom and horror of the war.
 As a result, soldiers often sang on fatigue duty and while in camp.
-Favorite songs, including “Lorena,” “Home, Sweet Home,” and “Just Before the Battle, Mother,” often reminded the soldiers of home.
+Favorite songs often reminded the soldiers of home, including “Lorena,” “Home, Sweet Home,” and “Just Before the Battle, Mother.”
 Dances held in camp offered another way to enjoy music.
 Since there were often very few women nearby, soldiers would dance with one another.

 Union forces met with little success in the East, but the Western Theater provided hope for the United States.
-In February 1862, Union General Ulysses S. Grant’s capture of Confederate Forts Henry and Donelson along the Tennessee River marked the opening of the Western Theater.
+In February 1862, Union General Ulysses S. Grant’s captured Confederate Forts Henry and Donelson along the Tennessee River.
 Fighting in the West greatly differed from that in the East.
 At the First Battle of Bull Run, for example, two large armies fought for control of the nations’ capitals; while in the West, Union and Confederate forces fought for control of the rivers, since the Mississippi River and its tributaries were a key tenet of the Union’s Anaconda Plan.
 One of the deadliest of these clashes occurred along the Tennessee River at the Battle of Shiloh on April 6-7, 1862.
 This battle, lasting only two days, was the costliest single battle in American history up to that time.
-The Union victory shocked both the Union and the Confederacy with approximately 23,000 casualties, a number that exceeded casualties from all of the United States’ previous wars combined.
-The subsequent capture of New Orleans by Union forces proved a decisive blow to the Confederacy and capped a Western Theater spring of success in 1862.
+The Union victory shocked both the Union and the Confederacy with approximately 23,000 casualties, a number that exceeded casualties from all of the United States’ previous wars combined.19 The subsequent capture of New Orleans by Union forces proved a heavy blow to the Confederacy and capped an 1862 spring of success in the Western Theater.

 The Union and Confederate navies helped or hindered army movements around the many marine environments of the southern United States.
-And each navy employed the latest technology to outmatch the other.
+Each navy employed the latest technology to outmatch the other.
 The Confederate Navy, led by Stephen Russell Mallory, had the unenviable task of constructing a fleet from scratch and trying to fend off a vastly better equipped Union Navy.
 Led by Gideon Welles of Connecticut, the Union Navy successfully implemented General-in-Chief Winfield Scott’s Anaconda Plan.
 The future of naval warfare also emerged in the spring of 1862 as two “ironclad” warships fought to a duel at Hampton Roads, Virginia.
 The age of the wooden sail was gone and naval warfare would be fundamentally altered.
-Despite these advances in naval technology, African Americans on the ground were complicating Union war aims to an even greater degree.By the summer of 1862, the actions of black Americans were pushing the Union towards a full-blown war of emancipation.
-Following up on the First Confiscation Act, in April 1862, Congress abolished the institution of slavery in the District of Columbia.
+While advances in naval technology ruled the seas, African Americans on the ground were complicating Union war aims to an even greater degree.By the summer of 1862, the actions of black Americans were pushing the Union towards a full-blown war of emancipation.20 Following the First Confiscation Act, in April 1862, Congress abolished the institution of slavery in the District of Columbia.
 In July 1862, Congress passed the 2nd Confiscation Act, effectively emancipating slaves that came under Union control.
-Such legislation led to even more blacks making their way into Union lines and putting further pressure on the Lincoln administration to contend with the future of slavery.
-For his part, Abraham Lincoln evolved in his thinking on the issue.
+Word traveled fast among enslaved people, and this legislation led to even more runaways making their way into Union lines.
+Abraham Lincoln’s thinking began to evolve.
 By the summer of 1862, Lincoln first floated the idea of an Emancipation Proclamation to members of his Cabinet.
 By August 1862, he proposed the first iteration of the Emancipation Proclamation.
 While his cabinet supported such an idea, Secretary of State William Seward insisted that Lincoln wait for a “decisive” Union victory so as not to appear too desperate a measure on the part of a failing government.

 Despite the Confederate withdrawal and the high death toll, the Battle of Antietam was not a decisive Union victory.
 It did, however, result in enough of a victory for Lincoln to issue the Emancipation Proclamation, which freed slaves in areas under Confederate control.
-Furthermore, there were significant exemptions to the Emancipation Proclamation including the border states, and parts of other states in the Confederacy.
-A far cry from a universal end to slavery, the Emancipation Proclamation nevertheless proved vital in solidifying the Union’s shift in war aims from one of Union to Emancipation.
+There were significant exemptions to the Emancipation Proclamation including the border states, and parts of other states in the Confederacy.
+A far cry from a universal end to slavery, the Emancipation Proclamation nevertheless proved vital shifting the war aims from simple union to Emancipation.
 Framing it as a war measure, Lincoln and his Cabinet hoped that stripping the Confederacy of their labor force would not only debilitate the Southern economy, but also weaken Confederate morale.
 Furthermore, the Battle of Antietam and the issuance of the Emancipation Proclamation all but ensured that the Confederacy would not be recognized by European powers.
-Nevertheless, Confederates continued fighting; and Union and Confederate forces clashed again at Fredericksburg, Virginia in December 1862.
-The Battle of Fredericksburg was a Confederate victory that resulted in staggering Union casualties.
+Nevertheless, Confederates continued fighting.
+Union and Confederate forces clashed again at Fredericksburg, Virginia in December 1862.
+This Confederate victory resulted in staggering Union casualties.

 IV.
 War for Emancipation 1863-1865

-As United States armies penetrated deeper into the Confederacy, requiring increased numbers of troops to occupy the South and battle rebel armies, politicians and the Union high command came to understand the necessity, and benefit, of enlisting African American men into the army and navy.
+As United States armies penetrated deeper into the Confederacy, politicians and the Union high command came to understand the necessity, and benefit, of enlisting black men in the army and navy.
 Although a few commanders began forming black units in 1862, such as Massachusetts abolitionist Thomas Wentworth Higginson’s First South Carolina Volunteers (the first regiment of black soldiers), widespread enlistment did not occur until the Emancipation Proclamation went into effect on January 1, 1863.
-“And I further declare and make known,” Lincoln’s Proclamation read, “that such persons of suitable condition, will be received into the armed service of the United States to garrison forts, positions, stations, and other places, and to man vessels of all sorts in said service.”8
+“And I further declare and make known,” Lincoln’s Proclamation read, “that such persons of suitable condition, will be received into the armed service of the United States to garrison forts, positions, stations, and other places, and to man vessels of all sorts in said service.”21

-African American soldiers in the Union army endured rampant discrimination and earned less pay than white soldiers, while also facing the possibility of being murdered or sold into slavery if captured by Confederate forces.
+Black soldiers in the Union army endured rampant discrimination and earned less pay than white soldiers, while also facing the possibility of being murdered or sold into slavery if captured.
 James Henry Gooding, a black corporal in the famed 54th Massachusetts Volunteers, wrote to Abraham Lincoln in September 1863, questioning why he and his fellow volunteers were paid less than white men.
-Gooding argued that, because he and his brethren were born in the United States and selflessly left their private lives and to enter the army, they should be treated “as American SOLDIERS, not as menial hirelings.”10
+Gooding argued that, because he and his brethren were born in the United States and selflessly left their private lives and to enter the army, they should be treated “as American SOLDIERS, not as menial hirelings.”23

-In addition to a majority of USCT garrisoning and occupying the South, other African American soldiers performed admirably on the battlefield, shattering white myths that docile, cowardly black men would fold in the maelstrom of war.
+The majority of USCT occupied the South by performing garrison duty, other black soldiers performed admirably on the battlefield, shattering white myths that docile, cowardly black men would fold in the maelstrom of war.
 Black troops fought in more than 400 battles and skirmishes, including Milliken’s Bend and Port Hudson, Louisiana; Fort Wagner, South Carolina; Nashville; and the final campaigns to capture Richmond, Virginia.
 Fifteen black soldiers received the Medal of Honor, the highest honor bestowed for military heroism.
-Through their voluntarism, service, battlefield contributions, and even death, African American soldiers laid their claims for citizenship.
-“Once let a black man get upon his person the brass letters U.S.” Frederick Douglass, the great black abolitionist, proclaimed, “and there is no power on earth which can deny that he has earned the right to citizenship.”12
+Through their voluntarism, service, battlefield contributions, and even death, black soldiers laid their claims for citizenship.
+“Once let a black man get upon his person the brass letters U.S.” Frederick Douglass, the great black abolitionist, proclaimed, “and there is no power on earth which can deny that he has earned the right to citizenship.”25

 Many slaves accompanied their masters in the Confederate army.
 They served their masters as “camp servants,” cooking their meals, raising their tents, and carrying their supplies.
 The Confederacy also impressed slaves to perform manual labor.
 There are three important points to make about these “Confederate” slaves.
 First, their labor was almost always coerced.
 Second, people are complicated and have varying, often contradictory loyalties.
 A slave could hope in general that the Confederacy would lose but at the same time be concerned for the safety of his master and the Confederate soldiers he saw on a daily basis.